Pierre-Lannoy/wp-decalog/HOOKS.md

 The format of the filtered value is an array of array(s).
 Each of the deepest array MUST contain 3 fields:

-* `url`: the full url of the action to perfom.
+* `url`: the full url of the action to perform.
 This url is opened in a new tab of the user's browser.
 * `hint`: the text displayed while hovering the icon.
 * `icon`: the "index" of the icon.
 Since DecaLog embeds the [Feather icon library](https://feathericons.com/), you can choose any index of this library.